 Certain transactions may give rise to a form of leverage.
 Such transactions may include, among others, reverse repurchase agreements, loans of portfolio securities, and the use of when-issued, delayed delivery or forward commitment transactions.
 The use of derivatives may also create leveraging risk.
 In accordance with current federal securities laws, rules, and staff positions, PIMCO will attempt to mitigate the Portfolio's leveraging risk by segregating or "earmarking" liquid assets or otherwise covering transactions that may give rise to such risk.
 The Portfolio also may be exposed to leveraging risk by borrowing money for investment purposes.
 Leverage may cause the Portfolio to liquidate portfolio positions to satisfy the Portfolio's obligations or to meet segregation requirements when it may not be advantageous to do so.
 Leverage, including borrowing, may cause the Portfolio to be more volatile than if the Portfolio had not been leveraged.
-This is because leverage tends to exaggerate the effect of any increase or decrease in the value of the Portfolio's portfolio securities.
-Certain types of leveraging transactions, such as short sales that are not "against the box," (i.e., short sales where the Portfolio does not hold the security or have the right to acquire it without payment of further consideration) could theoretically be subject to unlimited losses in cases where the Portfolio, for any reason, is unable to close out the transaction.
+This is because leverage tends to exaggerate the effect of any increase or decrease in the value of the Portfolio does not hold the security or have the right to acquire it without payment of further consideration) could theoretically be subject to unlimited losses in cases where the Portfolio, for any reason, is unable to close out the transaction.
 In addition, to the extent the Portfolio borrows money, interest costs on such borrowings may not be recovered by any appreciation of the securities purchased with the borrowed amounts and could exceed the Portfolio's investment returns, resulting in greater losses.
 Moreover, to make payments of interest and other loan costs, the Portfolio may be forced to sell portfolio securities when it is not otherwise advantageous to do so.